How to Hang a Heavy Fence Gate

 Hanging a heavy gate is one of those projects where the work feels hard until you understand the load path.
 A five- to eight-foot gate loaded with wood or metal can weigh 80 to 150 pounds, and if it's hung wrong—on weak hinges, tilted posts, or undersized hardware—it'll sag, bind, and turn into a daily aggravation.
 The real job isn't hanging the gate itself.
 It's building the post structure strong enough to carry it.
 That means digging deep, setting posts in concrete, and bracing them so they don't shift under load.
 Once the posts are locked down, hanging the gate is straightforward carpentry.
 You'll need heavy-duty hinges rated for your gate's weight, lag bolts into solid wood, and a helper for the actual hanging work.
 The difference between a gate that swings freely for decades and one that jams after a season comes down to post depth, hinge spacing, and taking time to get the geometry right before you drive the first screw.

-2. Measure and mark hinge locations on the hanging post.
+- Mark Hinges Perfectly Plumb.
 Mark the hinge positions on the inside face of the hanging post (the post the hinges attach to).
 Place the top hinge 6 to 8 inches from the top of the gate frame, the bottom hinge 6 to 8 inches from the bottom, and the middle hinge halfway between.
 Use a carpenter's square to ensure marks are perfectly perpendicular to the post face.

-3. Pre-drill and install the hinge plates on the post.
+- Bolt Hinges Vertical and Snug.
 Drill pilot holes for the lag bolts or screws specified by your hinge manufacturer.
 Install the hinge plates onto the hanging post using the hardware provided, typically 0.5-inch or 0.625-inch lag bolts.
 Drive bolts hand-tight first, then use a wrench to tighten fully, but stop just before the hinge plates pull hard into the wood—you want them snug, not crushed into the grain.

-6. Install the latch and closing hardware.
+- Mount Latch with Mechanical Advantage.
 Mount the latch hardware on the latch post (the post opposite the hinges) at a height that aligns with the gate's latch mechanism.
 Drill pilot holes and install lag bolts or heavy-duty screws into solid wood.
 Adjust the latch so the gate closes with firm, consistent pressure—it should not require excessive force or leave gaps.